California Labor Code 2870 - Explained

 This code states that inventions of an employee are not assigned to the employer if they are wholly developed on the employee's own time and if they are done so without the uses of employer's equipment, supplies, facilities or trade secret information of the employer.

-A Little More on California Labor Code Section 2870
+How Does California Labor Code Section 2870 Work?

 This code does not apply to inventions that: